nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Edits the bookmark at the specified `INDEX`.
 The index refers to the index number shown in the displayed bookmark list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
+* The genre and tags provided must be in the list of existing genre and tags respectively.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without